walmartlabs/concord-website/docs/plugins/key-value.md

 # {{ page.title }}

-The key value `kv` task provides access to the server's simple key-value store.
-All data is project-scoped: processes will see only the values that were made by the processes of the same project.
+The key value `kv` task provides access to the server's simple string key-value store.
+All data is project-scoped e.a. processes only see the values created by processes of the same project.

 ## Dependencies